work7z/CodeGen/README.md

 <span id="intro"></span>

 ## Introduction

-CodeGen is a secure, high efficiency, and offline-able software, it provides several useful functions

-We hope it can save your day from heavy redundant operations and reduce your workload to some extent.
-Our aim is, to write code more easily by using this software, we promise that we will keep updating its function and putting more useful functions on CodeGen.

-Recently, we just released the Beta version, not merely the Windows platform but OSX(Mac) and Linux(Snap/AppImage) are supported as well.
-If you would like to experience the software of the Beta version, please refer to the download links in the section below.
+CodeGen is a software that is secure, efficient, and can be used offline.
+It offers several useful functions that can help reduce your workload and save you time.
+Our goal is to make coding easier for you by continuously updating and adding more useful functions to CodeGen.
+We are excited to announce that it is now available for download on Windows, OSX(Mac), and Linux(Snap/AppImage).
+If you would like to try out the latest version, please refer to the download links provided in the section below.
 <span id="download"></span>

 ## Download